John Bull (1799 ship)

-John Bull was a sailing ship built in 1799 at Liverpool for the slave trade.
-She made one voyage carrying slaves from West Africa to Jamaica.
+John Bull was a sailing ship built in 1799 at Liverpool for the trade in enslaved people.
+She made one voyage carrying captives from West Africa to Jamaica.
 Thereafter she became a West Indiaman, trading with Jamaica.
 Early in this period she was a letter of marque, and captured a French merchant vessel.
 A little later John Bull detained an American vessel.
 Much later she transported female convicts to New South Wales from Cork.
 After she delivered her convicts she made an unsuccessful voyage as a whaler in the South Pacific.
 She was last listed in 1833.

 Career

 John Bull entered Lloyd's Register in 1799.
 Her master was Parkinson, her owner Taylor & Co., and her trade, Liverpool-Africa.
 Captain John Parkinson acquired a letter of marque for John Bull on 23 July 1799.
 Under his command she made one voyage as a slaver.

-She sailed from Liverpool on 5 September 1799 bound for the Bight of Biafra and Gulf of Guinea islands.
-John Bull gathered her slaves at Bonny and delivered them to Kingston, Jamaica, where she arrived on 29 July 1800 with 550 slaves.
+Voyage transporting enslaved people (1799–1800): She sailed from Liverpool on 5 September 1799 bound for the Bight of Biafra and Gulf of Guinea islands.
+In 1799, 156 vessels sailed from English ports, bound for the trade in enslaved people; 134 of these vessels sailed from Liverpool.

+John Bull acquired captives at Bonny and delivered them to Kingston, Jamaica, where she arrived on 29 July 1800 with 550 captives.
 She left Kingston on 5 October and arrived back at Liverpool on 24 December.
 She had left with 68 crew members and she suffered 21 crew deaths on her voyage.

 In 1801, Henry Kelly replaced Parkinson as master, and her trade became London-Jamaica.
 Kelly received a letter of marque on 12 March 1801.
 The application for the letter evidences a large increase in her crew size, suggesting that she was going to engage in privateering.

 However, in 1802 her ownership changed from Taylor to Dalgairns.
 Then in 1803 her ownership changed to M. Benson, and her master to J. Murray.
 On 31 May John Murray, of the ship John Bull, received a letter of marque.

 In July 1803 a vessel arriving at Falmouth reported that she had encountered the privateer John Bull, of 28 guns, of Liverpool.
 John Bull and the privateer Union, of Guernsey, had captured a large French vessel from Île de France and taken her into Bantry Bay.